sneha-krishna/hs616/final_exam_questions.md

 ## Lecture 11b

-The `closeness()` functions in the `igraph` packages measures:
+The `closeness()` function in the `igraph` package measures:

-* how many steps is required to access every other vertex from a given vertex
+* how many steps are required to access every other vertex from a given vertex
 * the number of geodesics (shortest paths) going through a vertex or an edge
 * the eigenvector centralities of positions v within it
-* None of the choices are correct
+* None of these choices are correct

 ## Lecture 12a

-A simple inear regression analysis is done on a data set containing vaiables `x` and `y.` Given the cofficent results below, which equation best fits this data set?
+A simple linear regression analysis is done on a data set containing vaiables `x` and `y.` Given the cofficent results below, which equation best fits this data set?
 ```r
 > fit <- lm(y ~ x)
 > coef(fit)